 To be the first to know about any upcoming webinars, sign up to our e-news today >

 If you haven’t already, check out our upcoming revision sessions designed to support students with 3 big topics!
 Discover more >

 Running a school trip after COVID-19

-In this session, Karen Corfield will reflect on her 20 years’ experience as a teacher and assistant head, and using her extensive guiding and travel industry knowledge, she’ll cover the following:
+In these sessions, Karen Corfield reflects on her 20 years’ experience as a teacher and assistant head, and using her extensive guiding and travel industry knowledge, she’ll cover the following:

 – Consider the likely barriers and solutions to launching and running a trip.

 – The benefits of provisionally launching during the uncertainty, so to offer your students hope and to secure the best availability, without any financial commitment.

 Please register your interest by clicking below and emailing your name, email address and school name, and you will be the first to hear about an upcoming webinar.

 In the meantime, watch this video for some inspiration to get you excited for planning your next school trip…

 This webinar will reinforce fluvial and coastal processes, look at the different landforms and highlight examples that are not always “text book” geography.
 Plus, this session will include plenty of “thinking like a geographer” opportunities, enabling students to really challenge their way of thinking.